everycoinprice/everycoinprice.github.io/_posts/2022-08-04-top-bitcoin-statistics.md

 #### New coins

+6.25 Bitcoins are generated for every block mined and it takes average of 10 minutes to mine a single block.
+That means that

+60/10*24*6.25 = 900 Bitcoins are generated every day

-An average of more than 3500 Bitcoins are mined every day
+An average of more than 900 Bitcoins are mined every day

 #### Largest Bitcoin transaction